mslinn/sbt-ethereum-docs/gitbook/overview.md

 There are three types of activities you can perform with `sbt-ethereum`:

-  1. Running ad-hoc, interactive commands, performed in the SBT REPL.
+  1. Running ad-hoc, interactive SBT tasks, performed in the SBT REPL.
-     These commands are provided by `sbt-ethereum`.
+     These tasks are provided by `sbt-ethereum`.
-  2. Defining and running SBT tasks that wrap the above `sbt-ethereum` SBT commands into custom SBT commands for your needs.
+  2. Defining and running SBT tasks that wrap the above `sbt-ethereum` SBT tasks into custom SBT tasks for your needs.
-  3. Compiling and running a program that executes Solidity commands using functionality provided by `sbt-ethereum`.
+  3. Compiling and running a program that executes Solidity programs using functionality provided by `sbt-ethereum`.

 ## Getting Started
   1. Obtain a token from [infura.io](https://infura.io) and store it in an environment variable called `INFURA_TOKEN`.